waveaccounting/avro-to-python-types/README.md

 For a real world example of syncing a directory of schemas into a directory of matching python typed dictionaries check out the example app [here](/examples/sync_types)

-To try it out, simply clone this repo and run
+To try it out, simply clone this repo and run:

+`poetry env use 3.9`
+- This must be done as this library only supports Python 3.9 and above for type generation.
+You can still use this library in apps that use a lower Python version, as long as Python 3.9 is the active version when the types are generated (either locally or in your CI system).

 `poetry install`